22 Gorgeous Farmhouse Christmas Crafts to Make This Holiday

 Turn a Mailbox into a Vase

-Add charm to your front door display with a vintage mailbox (or two) that are hung vertically to hold greenery or wintery florals.
+Add charm to your front door display with a vintage mailbox (or two) that is hung vertically to hold greenery or wintery florals.
 Mix fragrant pine branches with tall white birch poles for variety.
-Embellish with a bow fashioned from and old scarf, buffalo check ribbon, or hemmed fabric.
+Embellish with a bow fashioned from an old scarf, buffalo check ribbon ($9, Amazon), or hemmed fabric.

 DIY White Berry Wreath

 Celebrate the Christmas season with a farmhouse mini bucket advent calendar.
 Use a large wooden tray or build your own wooden display board with plywood.
 Drill holes for the buckets.
 We recommend making five rows and leaving space above to paint or add a vinyl "Noel" or another Christmas message.
 Attach the buckets to the board at the handle hole with nail brads.
 Add a cardstock number with a rivet brad to each bucket on the other handle hole.
 Fill each bucket with a treat or treasure.

 Personalize Gift Wrap

 Create your own farmhouse gift wrap with stamps or a stencil.
 Choose a paper with a subtle design—or use kraft paper—and cut it to the size needed for the package.
 Place the paper on a flat work surface and use a stencil to pounce paint onto the paper with a stiff brush.
 You could also use a large stamp.
 Allow to dry completely and then wrap the gift.
 Finish with raffia or a burlap ribbon.

 Make it a farmhouse Christmas by pairing natural materials and galvanized metals.
 Dress up any room—or tabletop—with a vintage tin votive tray or cupcake pan.
 Fill each cup with a votive candle, pinecone, sprigs of hypericum berries, or evergreens.